-Invest in well-researched, well-written content
+Invest in well-researched, well-written content.

 Research your audience: who are they?
 What topics are they interested in?
 What information do they need to become paying customers?
 What obstacles and objections may be preventing them from buying?

 This will form the basis of your campaign plan.
-From there, you can create a series of emails that are tailored to your subscribers, designed to slowly lead them from ‘interested in what you have to offer’ to ‘needing your offer today’.
+From there, you can create a series of emails tailored to your subscribers, designed to slowly lead them from ‘interested in what you have to offer’ to ‘needing your offer today’.

 You can easily send two variations of your email using platforms like Mailchimp, making it simple to conduct split-testing for the various elements of your email.